unbit/uwsgi-docs/Options.rst

 ``flags``: UWSGI_OPT_MIME|UWSGI_OPT_MASTER

-put resolved paths in the uWSGI cache for the specified amount of seconds
+``help``: put resolved paths in the uWSGI cache for the specified amount of seconds

 static-cache-paths-name
 ***********************